Faitfhul3D/Faithful3D-1.16/README.txt

       ### IMPORTANT INFORMATION ###

-## Faithful 3D is an addon of the Faithful 32x32 texture pack and requires it work properly : https://faithful.team/
+## Faithful 3D is an addon of the Faithful 32x32 texture pack and requires it to work properly : https://faithful.team/
 ## You may use Faithful 3D publicly, however, please do mention it when you do.
 ## Our website : https://sites.google.com/view/faithful-3d-addon
 ## Only works on Minecraft Java Edition for 1.15.x